zeezephyr/urbanism-guide/content/en/austin/housing/affordable_housing.md

 Under Type 2 at least three quarters of all units must be affordable and meet all Type 1 requirements.
 In addition they must locate the building within a quarter-mile of a transit corridor and designate at least 10% of affordable housing for those earning under 30% MFI ($26,500).

-As of 2023 over 3,000 units of housing have been built or are under construction with this program with another 3,000 units in the planning stages.
-Incredibly 80% of all planned and built housing units under this plan meet the affordability requirements of AU, exceeding the minimums set in place by the program.
+As of 2023 over 480 units of housing have been built, 2800 are under construction, and a further 2,800 units are in the planning stages.
+Incredibly 80% of all planned and built housing units under this plan meet the affordability requirements of AU, exceeding the minimums set in place by the program itself.

 ### Vertical Mixed Use Zoning (VMU1 & VMU2)